-Timothy Kadloo told Grant that:
+Timothy Kadloo explained to Grant:

 The RCMP told us that they weren't actually sure what to do, that they would need help.
 Like children, they would watch you before they actually knew what to do.
 But once they found out what to do, they would start helping out.
 They would end up helping a lot after that.
-They were a bit clumsy because they were not used to this kind of activity.
+They were a bit clumsy because they were qallunaat because they were not used to this kind of activity.
 That's what we had to do, we had to help each other.
 We'd learn different things from them.
-They would help us sometimes.37
+They would help us sometimes.